Are you an attorney? Check out our availability and requirements to be featured.

-Since property taxes are usually assessed on a local level, the laws governing them are usually local as well.
+Since property taxes are usually assessed on a local level (such as Minneapolis, Minnesota), the laws governing them are usually local as well.
 Property tax law allows local municipalities to tax properties using ad valorem taxes.
 Instead of being calculated like other taxes using a fixed amount, they are calculated based on a portion of the property’s taxable value.
 Due to the way they are calculated, they require more time and effort to ascertain.
 Appraisers are usually used once a year or once every five years to determine the taxable value of a property.

 However, due to these calculations, property owners are quite frequently taken aback by the value of their property.
-As such, some municipalities allow property owners to appeal their appraisal if they can provide evidence as to why their property in Minneapolis was over or undervalued.
+As such, some municipalities allow property owners to appeal their appraisal if they can provide evidence as to why their property was over or undervalued.
 Suppose you still don’t believe your property is being taxed at the proper rate.
-In that case, it might be time to contact an experienced Minneapolis property tax lawyer.
+In that case, it might be time to contact a top Minneapolis property tax lawyer.

 What is Property Tax?

 Property tax is a tax imposed on real property such as land, homes, or businesses, unlike personal property goods that are taxed with sales tax or gift tax.
 Property taxes are administered at the local or municipal level instead of the federal level.
 Local municipalities use these taxes to fund local services such as: